BartHimitsu/Contact-Form/README.md

 - - It can remember lang in cookie.
 - - Once lang is selected it generate direct link to selected lang so it can be shared that way.
 - - It can be translated to other langs.
-- Attachments - can be more than once.
+- Attachments - can be more than once and attachment pannel is translated!
-- ReCaptcha v3
+- ReCaptcha v3.
+- WYSWIG text editor (like Word etc.).
+- Shows how many digits left to reach limit for each form field.
 - Fully configurable config file - User can decide there about:
 - - min & max allowed length for message, addressee, recipient, email.
 - - Enable/disable return & confirming email.